Reality Labs: Quest

 On September 26, 2018, Facebook unveiled Oculus Quest.
 It is a standalone headset which is not dependent on a PC for operation; the Quest contains embedded mobile hardware running an operating system based on Android source code, including a Snapdragon 835 system-on-chip, and 64 or 128 GB of internal storage.
 It contains two OLED displays with a resolution of 1600x1440 per-eye and running at 72 Hz.
 It supports included Oculus Touch controllers via an "inside-out" motion tracking system known as "Oculus insight", which consists of a series of cameras embedded in the headset.
 The controllers were redesigned to properly function with Insight.

 It supports games and applications downloaded via Oculus Store, with ported launch titles such as Beat Saber and Robo Recall.
 It also supports cross-platform multiplayer and cross-buys between PC and Quest.
 Facebook stated that they would impose stricter content and quality standards for software distributed for Quest than its other platforms, including requiring developers to undergo a pre-screening of their concepts to demonstrate "quality and probable market success".
 In June 2019, Facebook announced it sold $5 million worth of content for the Oculus Quest in its first two weeks on sale.

 In November 2019, Facebook released a beta for a new feature known as Oculus Link, which allows Oculus Rift-compatible software to be streamed from a PC to a Quest headset over USB.
 In May 2020, Facebook added additional support for the use of USB 2.0 cables, such as the charging cable supplied with the headset.
 Support for controller-free hand tracking was also launched that month.

 In September 2020, Facebook unveiled an updated version of the Quest, Oculus Quest 2.
 It is similar to the original Quest, but with the Snapdragon XR2 system-on-chip and additional RAM, an all plastic exterior, new cloth head straps, updated Oculus Touch controllers with improved ergonomics and battery life, and a 1832x1920 display running at 90 Hz, and up to 120 Hz as an experimental option.
 Similarly to the Rift S, it uses a single display panel rather than individual panels for each eye.
 Due to this design, it has more limited inter-pupillary distance options than the original Quest, with the ability to physically move the lenses to adjust for 3 common measurements.
-The Quest 2's models were both priced US$100 cheaper than their first-generation equivalents at launch, but this price change was reversed in July 2022 for economic reasons.
+The Quest 2's models were both priced US$100 cheaper than their first-generation equivalents at launch, but its prices were increased in July 2022 for economic reasons.